DrTol/BuildingSimulation_RC/README.md

 You are free to use, modify and distribute the code as long as authorship is properly acknowledged.

 ## Acknowledgement
+Praise and thank to the Almighty Allah (SWT).
 In memory of my mother Esma Tol and my father Bekir Tol.

 We would like to acknowledge all of the open-source minds in general for their willing of share (as apps or comments/answers in forums), which has encouraged our department to publish our tools developed.